doug-moen/openscad2/rfc/Library_Scripts.md

 uncomment example code.
 When you reference a library script for the purpose of using its API, the example code is not included in your model.

-In OpenSCAD2, there is a new coding standard for writing library scripts.
-It supports the following requirements:
+OpenSCAD2 will support the following requirements for writing library scripts:
 * The script may contain example code that demonstrates how to use the API, and it doesn't have to be commented out.
-* The example code should be annotated for the Customizer GUI.
+* The example code can be annotated for the Customizer GUI.
 * There are sometimes multiple examples.
   The customizer GUI should provide a mechanism for selecting between alternative models.
 * The top level parameters that control the example code are not part of the library API.
-They shouldn't be visible in contexts where the API is being used, so they should somehow be made private.

-The OpenSCAD2 interface for referencing an external library script ...
+They shouldn't be imported by `use`.

+Annotations for the customizer GUI are out of scope for this RFC, but the new `use` command supports all of the other requirements.
+You just need to use identifiers starting with `_` for definitions that are part of the demo code.

 ## Old Stuff